isc-projects/bind9/doc/arm/reference.rst

       this zone.
 Possible values and their meanings are:

          ``Needs Refresh``
-             The zone needs a refresh, but the process hasn't started yet, which can be due to different factors, like the retry interval of the zone.
+             The zone needs a refresh, but the process has not started yet;
+             this can be due to different factors, like the retry interval of the zone.

          ``Pending``
-             The zone is flagged for a refresh, but the process is currently in the queue and will start shortly, or is in a waiting state because of rate-limiting, see :any:`serial-query-rate`.
+             The zone is flagged for a refresh, but the process is currently in the queue and will start shortly, or is in a waiting state because of rate-limiting; see :any:`serial-query-rate`.
 The
              ``Duration (s)`` timer starts before entering this state.

          ``Refresh SOA``
-             Sending a refresh SOA query to get the zone serial number, then initiate a zone transfer, if necessary.
-If this step is successful, the ``SOA Query`` and ``Got SOA`` states will be skipped.
+             BIND is sending a refresh SOA query to get the zone serial number and will then initiate a zone transfer, if necessary.
+If this step is successful, the ``SOA Query`` and ``Got SOA`` states are skipped.
              Otherwise, the zone transfer procedure can still be initiated, and the SOA request will be attempted using the same transport as the zone transfer.
 The ``Duration (s)`` timer restarts before